-A dedicated focus group was held with dementia service users and their carers on 9 May 2018at the Alzheimer’s Society office in Solihull in May.
+A dedicated focus group was held with dementia service users and their carers on 9 May 2018 at the Alzheimer’s Society office in Solihull.

 Why was it important to engage with dementia patients and carers?

-We are committed to understand the experience of patients so that services are designed and improved based on what is working well.
+We are committed to understanding the experience of patients, so that services are designed and improved based on what is working well.